 10. Teaching or Tutoring

-If you’re looking for a side hustle that is both flexible and rewarding, tutoring may be the perfect option for you.
 As an accountant, you have a lot of knowledge and experience in math and finance.
-And this makes you an excellent candidate for tutoring students who need help in these subjects.
+And this makes you an excellent candidate for tutoring students who need help.

-If you’re a CPA, you can tutor students who are preparing to take the CPA exam.
-Many people are willing to pay to get some personalized help that will increase their chances of passing the exam.
+If you’re a CPA, you can tutor students preparing to take the CPA exam.
+Many people are willing to pay for personalized help to increase their chances of passing the exam.

 Another similar option is to work as a part-time teacher.
 You could get a job as an adjunct professor at a local college or university and teach an accounting class.
-When I was in college, I took an accounting class in the evening that was taught by a full-time CPA.
+When I was in college, I took an evening accounting class taught by a full-time CPA.

-To get started, you can check with community colleges or other colleges and universities in your area.
+You can check with community colleges or other colleges and universities in your area to get started.
 Or, you may be able to find a job teaching an online course that would allow you to work from home.

 11. Create an Online Course

-Another type of online business you could create is an online course.
+Another online business model involves creating courses to share your knowledge.
 This could be a course on anything from accounting software to tax preparation.
 And since you’re an accountant, you have the perfect skillset for creating a successful online course on related topics.

-Creating an online course requires some time and effort, but it can be very profitable.
-Once your course is created, you can sell it over and over again without having to do any additional work.
-And if you create a popular course, you could make a lot of money from it.
+Creating an online course requires time and effort but can be highly profitable.
+Once your course is created, you can sell it repeatedly without additional work.

-To get started, you’ll need to determine what topic or topics you want to cover in your course.
-Once you’ve done that, you can start creating your lectures and other materials.
+To start, you’ll need to determine what topic or topics you want to cover in your course.
+Once done, you can create your lectures and other course materials.

-You can offer your course through a platform like Udemy or Skillshare, which is an easy way to get started.
-However, you’ll have the potential for higher income if you create your own website and sell the course on your own.
-That may sound difficult but it’s actually very simple thanks to Teachable or Podia.
-These platforms will help you to create a professional-looking site that will host your course and accept payments from students.
+You can offer your course through a platform like Udemy or Skillshare, which is an easy way to start.
+However, you’ll have higher income potential if you create your own website and sell the course independently.

 If you’re a good writer, self-publishing a book or e-book can be a great way to make money on the side.
-And since you’re an accountant, you could write an e-book on any number of topics related to your profession.
+And since you’re an accountant, you could write an e-book on various topics related to your profession.
 For example, you could write a book on tax planning or how to prepare for the CPA exam.

 Amazon’s Kindle Direct Publishing (KDP) is a popular platform for publishing e-books.
-It’s easy to use and it doesn’t cost anything to get started.
+It’s easy to use and doesn’t cost anything to get started.
 Once your book is finished, you can upload it to KDP and make it available for sale.
-Amazon will take a percentage of each sale, but you’ll keep the majority of the profits.
+Amazon will take a percentage of each sale, but you’ll keep most of the profits.

-With this model, you don’t need to pay to have hundreds or thousands of copies of your book printed in advance, and you don’t need to deal with inventory.
+With this model, you don’t need to pay to print hundreds or thousands of copies of your book in advance, and you don’t need to deal with inventory.
 When a customer purchases your book, Amazon will print a copy and ship it to them.

-Writing one book or e-book is a great start, but if you want to maximize your income and build a business you can continue by working on additional books.
-This could eventually lead to a full-time income from writing if you’re able to produce enough quality content.
+Writing one book or e-book is a great start, but if you want to maximize your income and build a business, you can continue by working on additional books.
+This could eventually lead to a full-time income from writing if you can produce enough quality content.

-Becoming a self-published author could also help your career in other ways aside from simply proving extra cash on the side.
-You’ll be able to brand yourself as an expert on the topics you write about and it could lead to opportunities for speaking engagements, sponsorships or brand partnerships, or even a new job.
+Becoming a self-published author could also help your career aside from simply proving extra cash on the side.
+You’ll be able to brand yourself as an expert on the topics you write about, which could lead to opportunities for speaking engagements, sponsorships or brand partnerships, or even a new job.

-Investing in stocks is a great way to make money on the side, and it’s something that you can do with just a few hundred dollars.
-Platforms like Public.com and Webull make it easy for anyone to invest thanks to support for fractional shares and commission-free trades.
+Investing in stocks is a great way to make money on the side, and you can do it with just a few hundred dollars.
+Thanks to fractional shares and commission-free trades, platforms like Public.com and Webull make it easy for anyone to invest.

 - Commission-free trades of stocks and ETFs